sharkwheels/txtr-last/README.md

 ### DOWNLOADS ###############################################

-You will need a Twillio Account:
+You will need a Twilio Account: https://www.twilio.com/ <br />
-Download and Install ngrok:
+Download and Install ngrok:  https://ngrok.com/ <br />

 ### SETUP AND RUNNING ###############################################

 1) Make your own keys.cfg file that will include your twilio account info / auth tokens<br />
 2) Follow the ngrok documentation to open a tunnel to the internets.<br />
 3) run the app.py out of your terminal<br />
+4) On the twilio end, make sure the URL handling your SMS is correct <br />

 Things should be texting at this point.<br />